BEACONLIT’s COMPETITION YEAR 3!

 - Round 9: Ninth deadline: 31st May (theme = it’s in the stars), results to be announced mid June.

-- The final judging will then take place in June and the ten winners (see ‘Prizes’ below) announced at the literary festival on 11th July 2020.
+- The final judging will then take place in June and the ten winners (see ‘Prizes’ on the BeaconLit page below) announced at the literary festival on 11th July 2020.
+With everything going on, we’re still hoping to bring you the festival but should it not take place then the results will be announced, and top 3 stories published as planned, on the BeaconLit websites.

 For further details, see the https://beaconlitblog.wordpress.com/500-word-competition page.